facebook

 5 Proven Ways of Managing Technical Debt for Software Services

-In software development, managing technical debt refers to the accretion of work that builds up when developers choose to implement quicker and short-term solutions instead of more optimal and more relevant solutions that also need more effort.
+In software development, managing technical debt for software services refers to the accretion of work that builds up when developers choose to implement quicker and short-term solutions instead of more optimal and more relevant solutions that also need more effort.

 Understanding Technical Debt in Software Development